Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Conclusions

 The presented results explicitly confirm at the upper critical dimension recent results presented in \cite{gori}.
 There, general correlation functions of the magnetization field in a bounded domain have been conjectured to be related to the solution of a fractional Yamabe problem, which with vanishing anomalous dimension becomes the integer problem here considered.

-As next step at the upper critical dimension, a worthwhile subject of investigation would be to study spin-spin correlation functions in the four-dimensional case for bounded domains, and check how/if they depend on the geometric distance defined by the metric obtained from the solution of the integer Yamabe problem in the considered domain.
-Finally, one would like to study the case of small anomalous dimensions, which would lead to the study of a fractional Yamabe problem with the Laplacian entering with a fractional, near to an integer value, exponent.
-This would be interesting both to compare with other perturbative approaches and for the challenging task to develop a suitable perturbative schemes to solve the fractional Yamabe equation relevant for critical models below the upper critical dimension. \\ We also wonder if the analytic structure found can be extended beyond the slab geometry at the upper critical dimension treated here.
-When the domain is not of the form $[0,L]\times \mathbb{R}^{d-1}$, is it still possible, given a magnetization profile, to obtain profiles for other boundary conditions by some process of continuation? \\ If we instead consider the fractional Yamabe problem (in the slab to begin with) can we use similar techniques to the ones described here to provide a solution?
-The solution to this problem was already found in~\cite{gori} via generalization of AdS/CFT-borne scattering techniques~\cite{graham} providing a beautiful mathematical framework.
+As next step at the upper critical dimension, a worthwhile subject of investigation would be to study spin-spin correlation functions in the four-dimensional case for bounded domains, and check if and how they depend on the geometric distance defined by the metric obtained from the solution of the integer Yamabe problem in the considered domain. {Another important question is how the present approach can treat or be extended to other surface universality classes, such as the special transitions \cite{Diehl1997}.
+We also observe that the present paper confirms that the Yamabe approach correctly describes fixed boundary conditions, while more work is needed to understand whether it can be extended to other boundary conditions such as open boundary conditions.}

+{The well-known statistical models have a small anomalous dimension in three dimensions.
+Hence, one could be led to the study of a fractional Yamabe problem in which the exponent of the Laplacian is close to an integer value, to try and obtain a solution as a perturbation around the solution of the integer Yamabe equation.} This would be interesting both to compare with other perturbative approaches and for the challenging task to develop a suitable perturbative schemes to solve the fractional Yamabe equation relevant for critical models below the upper critical dimension. {Its effectiveness would then have to be compared with standard perturbative techniques.}

+We also wonder if the analytic structure found can be extended beyond the slab geometry at the upper critical dimension treated here.
+When the domain is not of the form $[0,L]\times \mathbb{R}^{d-1}$, is it still possible, given a magnetization profile, to obtain profiles for other boundary conditions by some process of continuation?

+If we instead consider the fractional Yamabe problem (in the slab to begin with) can we use similar techniques to the ones described here to provide a solution?
+The solution to this problem was already found in~\cite{gori} via generalization of AdS/CFT-borne scattering techniques~\cite{Graham2003} providing a beautiful mathematical framework.
 When searching for explicit solutions to the fractional Yamabe problem within this framework, however, one is faced with great mathematical challenges, as it requires to both solve the vacuum Einstein equations for a metric in $d+1$ dimensions, and then find the solution of a nonlinear eigenvalue problem in the obtained metric space.
 It would be very appealing to have simpler schemes available.

 More concretely, the next step will be to study a three dimensional system, a case which is also numerically more accessible, to test the predictions of the fractional Yamabe equation against data below $d_c$.
 It is then worth asking whether the profiles obtained from $\gamma(\mathbf{x})$ and the unknown function that describes two-point correlations can be approximately recovered in a perturbative manner, as an expansion around the four dimensional solutions.